quantumwake/alethic-ism-core/README.md

-# Alethic Instruction-Based State Machine (ISM) Core
+# Alethic Instruction-Based State Machine (ISM) Core SDK for Python

+This following is the python sdk used to interact with the ISM network.

-This module forms the base layer of the [Alethic ISM project group](https://github.com/quantumwake/alethic), handling the core processor and state management code.
+Refer to the [Alethic ISM project group](https://github.com/quantumwake/alethic), handling the core processor and state management code.
 It is primarily used for building specific processor types (including language-based processors) and managing the bulk of state input and output processing.

 ## Key Concepts
 - **State Information:** Manages individual state data for specific processing configurations.
-- **State Management:** Ensures coherence in managing state column and row data.
+- **State Management:** Ensures synchronization in managing state column and row data.

 ## Dependencies
 - This project now leverages a modern `pyproject.toml` build system with dynamic versioning powered by `setuptools-scm`.